- Since it was founded in 1988, RESET has reached more than 15,000 students with hands-on science and math programs.

 - RESET volunteers represent more than 20 different Science-Technology-Engineering-Math (STEM) fields, including physics, statistics, medicine, environment, biology, computer science, anthropology, chemistry, neuroscience, and civil, aerospace and mechanical engineering.

 - More than 1,000 scientists and engineers have volunteered for RESET since it began.

-- In school year 2014/15, RESET placed 134 volunteers in 25 schools in DC, Maryland and northern Virginia, providing hands-on science programs to 1,933 students, an increase of 10.9% over last year and the most ever in a school year.
+- In school year 2015/16, RESET placed 120 volunteers in 30 schools in DC, Maryland and Virginia, providing hands-on science programs to 1,933 students, an increase of 10.9% over last year and the most ever in a school year.

-- RESET has been endorsed by Kaya Henderson, Chancellor of the District of Columbia School System (DCPS), who wrote: “RESET’s objective of showing students that science is exciting, as well as its longer term goal of inspiring students to consider careers in Science-Technology-Engineering-Math (STEM) fields, aligns to the goals of DCPS’ vision for STEM education.”
+- RESET has been endorsed by a Chancellor of the District of Columbia School System (DCPS), who wrote: “RESET’s objective of showing students that science is exciting, as well as its longer term goal of inspiring students to consider careers in Science-Technology-Engineering-Math (STEM) fields, aligns to the goals of DCPS’ vision for STEM education.”
 Read Full DCPS letter ».

-- Since 2013, RESET has had three independent financial audits.
-The auditor of all three concluded: “[T]he financial statements…present fairly, in all material respects, the financial position of RESET, Inc., and the changes in its net assets and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.”
+- Since 2013, RESET has had four independent financial audits.
+The auditor concluded: “[T]he financial statements…present fairly, in all material respects, the financial position of RESET, Inc., and the changes in its net assets and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.”